krahets/hello-algo/docs-en/chapter_stack_and_queue/queue.md

 <p align="center"> Figure 5-6 &nbsp; Implementing Queue with Array for Enqueue and Dequeue Operations </p>

 You might notice a problem: as enqueue and dequeue operations are continuously performed, both `front` and `rear` move to the right and **will eventually reach the end of the array and can't move further**.
-To resolve this issue, we can treat the array as a "circular array."
+To resolve this, we can treat the array as a "circular array" where connecting the end of the array back to its beginning.

-For a circular array, `front` or `rear` needs to loop back to the start of the array upon reaching the end.
-This cyclical pattern can be achieved with a "modulo operation," as shown in the code below:
+In a circular array, `front` or `rear` needs to loop back to the start of the array upon reaching the end.
+This cyclical pattern can be achieved with a "modulo operation" as shown in the code below:

 === "Python"